Cooking is the one place where breaking the rules gets you something delicious.

 Your feedback helps Caroline grow and tells her what you loved.

 Fill out the form below to secure your place at the table.
 A $30 deposit confirms your reservation.
-Your $20 balance is due by 12:00 PM on pickup or delivery day.
-A reminder email with a payment link will arrive at 10:00 AM that morning.
+Your $20 balance is due by 10:00 AM on pickup or delivery day.
+A reminder email with a payment link will be sent two days before your drop date.

 Your spot is reserved and Caroline is so excited to cook for you.
 Please check your email for confirmation details.
-Your 10:00 AM reminder on drop day will include a secure link to pay your $20 balance.
-Please pay by noon.
+A reminder with a secure link to pay your $20 balance will be sent two days before your drop date, due by 10:00 AM that day.

 $20.00